johe123qwe/github-trending/README.md

 ## Go

+* 【2024-03-21】[omriharel / deej](https://github.com/omriharel/deej) - Set app volumes with real sliders! deej is an Arduino & Go project to let you build your own hardware mixer for Windows and Linux
 * 【2024-03-20】[veops / oneterm](https://github.com/veops/oneterm) - Provide secure access and control over all infrastructure
 * 【2024-03-17】[missingstudio / gateway](https://github.com/missingstudio/gateway) - 🌈 A Reliable AI Gateway - Core infrastructure stack for building your AI workforce
 * 【2024-03-17】[scratchdata / scratchdata](https://github.com/scratchdata/scratchdata) - Scratch is an open-source alternative to BigQuery, Redshift, and Snowflake.
 Runs on Clickhouse.